flexpool/frontend/src/docs/tr/faq/questions-about-flexpool/eth-does-flexpool-have-transaction-fees.md

 ---
-title: Flexpool her işlem için masraf kesintisi yapıyor mu?
+title: Does Flexpool charge a fee for every transaction?
 coin: eth
 ---

-**Hayır**.
-Bizler herhangi bir ilave işlem ücreti kesintisi yapmıyoruz.
+**No**.
+We don't charge any additional transaction fees from our side.
 The only fee you will pay is the network transaction fee, that is static regardless of the transaction value.